-In a non-WMM or hybrid environment, where some clients are not WMM-capable, you can allocate higher values for Best effort WMM share and Voice WMM share to allocate a higher bandwidth to clients transmitting best effort and voice traffic.

-- e.
-Under Miscellaneous, specify the following parameters: - Set Content filtering to Enabled to route all DNS requests for the non-corporate domains to OpenDNS on this network. - Select a value for Band to specify the band at which the network transmits radio signals.
-You can set the band to 2.4 GHz, 5 GHz, or All.
-The All option is selected by default. - Specify the time for Inactivity timeout.
+Parameter Description In a non-WMM or hybrid environment, where some clients are not WMM-capable, you can allocate higher values for Best effort WMM share and Voice WMM share to allocate a higher bandwidth to clients transmitting best effort and voice traffic.
+Content filtering Select Enabled to route all DNS requests for the non-corporate domains to OpenDNS on this network.
+Band Select a value to specify the band at which the network transmits radio signals.
+You can set the band to 2.4 GHz , 5 GHz , or All .
+The All option is selected by default.
+Inactivity timeout Specify an interval for session timeout.
 If a client session is inactive for the specified duration, the session expires and the users are required to log in again.
-The minimum value is set to 60 seconds and the default value is 1000 seconds. - Select the Hide SSID check box if you do not want the SSID (network name) to be visible to users. - Select Disable SSID to disable the SSID.
-On selecting this check box, the SSID is disabled, but not removed from the network.
-By default, all SSIDs are enabled. - Select the Can be used without Uplink if you do not want to SSID profile to use uplink. - Specify the maximum number of clients that can be configured for each BSSID on a WLAN in the Max clients threshold text box.
+The minimum value is set to 60 seconds and the default value is 1000 seconds.
+Hide SSID Select this checkbox if you do not want the SSID (network name) to be visible to users.
+Disable SSID Select this checkbox if you want to disable the SSID.
+On selecting this, the SSID will be disabled, but will not be removed from the network.
+By default, all SSIDs are enabled.
+Can be used without Uplink Select the checkbox if you do not want to SSID profile to use uplink.
+Max clients threshold Specify the maximum number of clients that can be configured for each BSSID on a WLAN.
 You can specify a value within the range of 0 to 255.
-The default value is 64. - Specify a threshold value in the Local probe request threshold text box to limit the number of incoming probe requests.
+The default value is 64.
+Local probe request threshold Specify a threshold value to limit the number of incoming probe requests.
 When a client sends a broadcast probe request frame to search for all available SSIDs, this option controls system response for this network profile and ignores probe requests if required.
-You can specify a Received signal strength indication (RSSI) value within range of 0 to 100 dB. - Click Next to configure VLAN settings.
-For more information, see Configuring VLAN Settings for a WLAN SSID Profile on page 81.
+You can specify a Received signal strength indication (RSSI) value within range of 0 to 100 dB.

+Click Next to configure VLAN settings.
+For more information, see Configuring VLAN Settings for a WLAN SSID Profile on page 93.